-Authentic Liege waffles are one of life’s great indulgences — caramelized sugar glistening on the most delicious buttery-sweet treasure beneath.
+Authentic Liège waffles are one of life’s great indulgences — caramelized sugar glistening on the most delicious buttery-sweet treasure beneath.
 Unfortunately, they can be nearly impossible to find, even in their homeland of Belgium, where chains like Belgaufre have taken them so far afield from their 18th century brioche roots.
 Stateside, chains like Bonte (in Philadelphia) don’t use the right sugar and others like Wafels & Dinges (in NYC) simply import mass-produced substandard pre-made frozen balls of dough from Europe.
-Basically, to enjoy the ever-curiously oblong Liege waffle, you need to make one yourself.
+Basically, to enjoy the curiously oblong Liège waffle, you need to make one yourself.

-The recipe that follows is a culmination of A TON of research into recipes of the last 200+ years, study of artisinal Belgian street vendor techniques, and a heavy investment in the right tools (including the above 35lbs.
+The recipe that follows is a culmination of A TON of research into recipes of the last 200+ years, study of artisanal Belgian street vendor techniques, and a heavy investment in the right tools (including the above 35lbs.
 Krampouz Liege waffle iron).
-Get ready to experience a perfectly traditional 18th century “Gaufre Liège”.
+Get ready to experience a traditional 18th century “Gaufre de Liège” — with some modern updates (e.g., a stand mixer and plastic wrap).
+And if you’re extra serious about using the perfect recipe, you can visit my latest metric version, which attempts to recreate the waffle with almost entirely period-correct ingredients.

-Click here for the metric version of the recipe
+Click here for the updated and much more advanced metric version of the recipe

 • 1 1/2 tsp. active dry yeast